mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/alerting-overview/index.md

 ```

 ### Email
-  Configurating Prometheus with SMTP which is more commonly known as email.

-  Below is the sample configuration required in alert manager configuration yml for sending alerts to email.
+  Here is a sample configuration for adding an email alert setup to the Alertmanager configuration yml.

 ```
-GMAIL_ACCOUNT=me@example.com # Substitute in your full gmail address here.
+GMAIL_ACCOUNT=me@example.com # Substitute your full gmail address here.
-GMAIL_AUTH_TOKEN=XXXX        # Substitute in your app password
+GMAIL_AUTH_TOKEN=XXXX        # Substitute your app password

 receivers:
 - name: email-me